mongodb/docs-relational-migrator/source/includes/fact-download-queries.rst

    .. step:: Enable multi-selection

-      a.
       Click the :guilabel:`Enable multi-selection` toggle to show the query selection pane.

    .. step:: Select your queries

-      a.
       To include or exclude a query from your download, click the :icon-fa5:`check-square` icon next to the field name.

       Optionally, you can select entire categories.

    .. step:: Download selected query conversions

-      a.
       Click the :icon-fa5:`download` icon to download the selected query conversions.